Skills became the npm of agentic AI in eight weeks. This is a survey of that explosion — and what an optimal architecture looks like.

 HyperAgents outperforms across 4 diverse domains.[14]
 Constitutional Evolution beats human-designed norms by 123%.[27]
 These systems modify their own modification procedures.
 The empirical results are compelling.
 The formal safety guarantees are absent.
 Sandboxed experiments only — no one has deployed this in production.

-The evolution loop described in Section 4 has a gaping hole: how do you know a mutated skill is actually better?
-Without rigorous evaluation, evolution is just random walk.
-The fitness function IS the evaluation — and getting it right is the difference between skills that converge toward excellence and skills that drift into noise.
-OpenHands' recent work on skill evaluation methodology crystallises what production teams are learning the hard way.[48]
+The evolution loop has a hole: how do you know a mutated skill is better?
+Without evaluation, evolution is random walk.
+The fitness function IS the evaluation.[48]

-The core insight is deceptively simple: a skill can hurt.
-SkillsBench found that some skills produce negative deltas — the added guidance makes the model less effective.
-And as models improve, skills that were once essential become unnecessary or actively counterproductive.
-Boris Cherny on the Claude Code team put it directly: "Delete your claude.md and then, if the model gets off track, add back a little bit at a time.
-What you're going to find is with every model you have to add less and less."
+A skill can hurt.
+SkillsBench found some skills produce negative deltas.
+As models improve, once-essential skills become counterproductive.
+Boris Cherny on the Claude Code team put it directly: "Delete your claude.md and add back a little bit at a time.
+With every model you have to add less and less."

 Skill quality is task-dependent and model-dependent.
-A skill that's transformative for one task may be a guardrail for another and actively harmful for a third.
-A skill that's essential for Haiku may be unnecessary for Opus.
-Without A/B evaluation against a no-skill baseline, you cannot distinguish these cases — and your evolution loop has no fitness signal to optimise against.
+Transformative for one task, guardrail for another, harmful for a third.
+Without A/B evaluation against a no-skill baseline, the evolution loop has no fitness signal.

 OpenHands' evaluating-skills-tutorial formalises the minimum viable evaluation.
 Every evaluation requires exactly three things — if any one is missing, you're not really measuring: